Answers to Common Internship Questions:

 Q: Why should I work in an internship before I graduate?

 A: Internships are a great way to gain experience in a low risk, short term position to help you decide what direction you want your future career to take.
 Additionally, internships can help you launch your career.
-Internships are the most influential experience employers look for on resumes (National Assoc. of Colleges & Employers, 2018).
-These work experiences also provide you with professional experiences to discuss in interviews and can lead to recommendations, contacts in communication, and job prospects.
+Internships are among the most influential experience employers look for on resumes.
+These work experiences also provide you with professional experiences to discuss in interviews and can lead to recommendations, networking contacts, and job prospects.

 Q: Where can I work for my internship?